ths93/burstcoin-guides/docs/mining/mining.md

 Open the miner.conf document located in the Blago's miner directory with notepad.
 What you see here is a reference chart for the mining software to utilize when initializing the mining program.

-!!! note ""
-    "Mode" = whether your mining software uploads **deadline hashes** to a *pool* or directly to the burst network in *solo* mode.

 As it is the miner.conf document is automatically designated to a fictitious pool.
 You must update the file to direct the software to the proper **web address** / **IP** and **port**.
 You can usually find this information directly on each pool website.

 You can find a pool overview [here](http://burstcoin.cc/pool).
 Remember that spreading the capacity accross multiple pools is healthier for the network, so you may want to avoid the most crowded ones.

 !!! warning
     Remember to always check if the pool suits the size of your plot files.
+Certain pools are better suited for small or large miners.

 <strong>You must acquire the pools web address and port and propagate this information throughout the miner.conf document</strong>.

-Let's say you want to mine on the [0-100 cryptoguru pool](https://0-100-pool.burst.cryptoguru.org/) (maintained by the PoC Consortium developers).
+Let's say you want to mine on the [0-100 cryptoguru pool](https://0-100-pool.burst.cryptoguru.org/) (a pool maintained by the PoC Consortium developers for miners of any size).
 Once completed, your miner.conf document should look like that:

 ```
 {